mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

-Ultrabath (TL 8): The ultimate in personal hygiene, the ultrabath can keep the water at a specific temperature, run massaging power-jets and bubbles to relax the user’s body, add perfumes, oils and detergents, and even fill itself with any fluid it has a connection to – anything from asses milk to champagne.
+Ultrabath (TL 8): The ultimate in personal hygiene, the ultrabath can keep the water at a specific temperature, run massaging power-jets and bubbles to relax the user's body, add perfumes, oils and detergents, and even fill itself with any fluid it has a connection to – anything from asses milk to champagne.
 It also fills itself in advance and self-cleans after.
 More luxurious models incorporate communicators, computers